Vaccine: Preservatives

 Many vaccines need preservatives to prevent serious adverse effects such as Staphylococcus infection, which in one 1928 incident killed 12 of 21 children inoculated with a diphtheria vaccine that lacked a preservative.
 Several preservatives are available, including thiomersal, phenoxyethanol, and formaldehyde.
-Thiomersal is more effective against bacteria, has a better shelf-life, and improves vaccine stability, potency, and safety; however, in the U.S., the European Union, and a few other affluent countries, it is no longer used as a preservative in childhood vaccines, as a precautionary measure due to its mercury content.
+Thiomersal is more effective against bacteria, has a better shelf-life, and improves vaccine stability, potency, and safety; however, in the US, the European Union, and a few other affluent countries, it is no longer used as a preservative in childhood vaccines, as a precautionary measure due to its mercury content.
 Although controversial claims have been made that thiomersal contributes to autism, no convincing scientific evidence supports these claims.
 Furthermore, a 10–11-year study of 657,461 children found that the MMR vaccine does not cause autism and actually reduced the risk of autism by seven percent.

 Excipients

 Beside the active vaccine itself, the following excipients and residual manufacturing compounds are present or may be present in vaccine preparations: